ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 Thanks to this refactor we’ll see the introduction of RxJS, making the frontend much more reactive in nature.
 This aligns our frontend and backend components goals, since the backend is already running RxJava.
-Our efforts currently focus on replicating all functionality which is currently available in the dashboard, albeit with much more attention to quality and testing.
+Our efforts currently focus on replicating all functionalities currently available in the dashboard, albeit with much more attention to quality and testing.
 Subsequently new features and enhancements will be built on top of a much more mature and extendible frontend application.

 Our server component is powered by Spring Boot’s auto configuration.
-It’s a library which, once on a regular Spring Boot’s classpath, will automatically transform the Spring Boot application into a JSON graph-serving engine.
+It’s a library which, once on the classpath of a regular Spring Boot application, will automatically transform the Spring Boot application into a JSON graph-serving engine.
 It does so by using aforementioned RxJava.
 The idea of the server application is that it will fetch information from the microservices ecosystem, with for instance Spring Cloud's integration of service registries, and collect details of components and their relation within said ecosystem.
 Needless to say collecting this information requires a lot of outbound calls, and can pose a serious performance burden in case the landscape gets bigger.
 Making intelligent use of the system’s resources is absolutely necessary, and RxJava does just that.
-In the future we might migrate to Spring’s Reactor which has a more formal integration of the ReactiveX specification and better integration with Spring itself.
+In the future we might migrate to [Spring’s Reactor](https://projectreactor.io/) which has a more formal integration of the ReactiveX specification and better integration with Spring itself.
 Once the frontend’s revamp is completed, the last step towards an end-to-end reactive flow is the HTTP connection between both components.
 Currently the server still converts the Observable to blocking, undoing a lot of the performance gains we could achieve.
 Yet even while eventually blocking, we’ve benchmarked a thirty percent performance gain in switching from CompletableFutures to Observables thanks to the more sustained async handling.